 Methotrexate is a disease-modifying anti-rheumatic drug (DMARD).
-These drugs block inflammatory processes in the body, thereby helping to slow the progression of PsA.
+These drugs block inflammatory processes in the body, helping slow the progression of PsA.

 Besides methotrexate, other DMARDs include leflunomide and sulfasalazine.
 Doctors may prescribe either medication as an alternative to methotrexate.
 Taking DMARDs to treat PsA is also an off-label use.